 As at the Latest Practicable Date, we have not filed the lease agreements of all the seven leased properties in PRC with local housing administration authorities as required by the Administrative Measures for Commodity Housing Leasing (商品房屋租賃管理辦法).
 As advised by our PRC Legal Advisers, non-registration of such lease agreements in respect of these properties will not affect their validity but the lessors and we as lessee could be liable to a fine ranging from RMB1,000 to RMB10,000 in respect of each lease agreement that is not registered in case we should fail to effect registration of the lease agreements upon request by the relevant municipal land and real estate administration bureau.
-As at the Latest Practicable Date, we had not received any such request by the relevant municipal land and real estate administration bureau for these lease agreements of which have not yet been registered are material to our operations in the PRC as they are only used as our offices and staff quarter and we do not have any difficulty in relocating to alternative premises if needed.
+As at the Latest Practicable Date, we had not received any such request by the relevant municipal land and real estate administration bureau.
+Our Directors are of the view that none of these leased properties the lease agreements of which have not yet been registered are material to our operations in the PRC as they are only used as our offices and staff quarter and we do not have any difficulty in relocating to alternative premises if needed.